Causes of Cracked Paw Pads in Dogs

 Dogs walking and/or running on rough surfaces, hot asphalt or ice may develop dry, cracked paws.
-Hunting dogs, in particular may develop cracked paws from overuse.
+Hunting dogs, in particular, may develop cracked paws from overuse.
 Walking on ice salt in the winter may dry the paw pads.
-Ice salt can be toxic to dogs so they should have their paws washed thouroughly..
+Ice salt can be toxic to dogs so they should have their paws washed thoroughly.

 There are also various commercial paw rubs that may be very helpful in keeping the paw moist and less likely to crack.
 One of the best is called ''Musher's Secret''.

 Allergies, Chemical Contact, and Zinc Deficiency

 If the cracked paws are due to contact with irritants, owners should try to limit exposure and avoid using chemicals in the areas the dog walks.
 When food allergies are suspected, putting the dog through a special exclusion diet by a veterinarian may be helpful.
 Zinc deficient dogs benefit having their diet supplemented with Omega 3 fatty acids.

 Neosporin placed on the paws may help keep infections at bay, while softening the paws.
 Bandages and gauze may be helpful to protect the area, however, they should be changed often since dogs sweat from their paw pads and this may cause the gauze to get moist, becoming an ideal ground for bacteria and infection to set in.
 Dog boots may be helpful to prevent further wear and tear to the area.